Geometry of Spectral Curves and All Order Dispersive Integrable System: Reconstruction formula

-where $\mathbf{c}$ is a non-singular, odd characteristics. \ed We write a subscript ${}_{\cl}$ to distinguish the algebraic construction (associated to a "classical" or dispersionless integrable system) from the one proposed in the second part of the article.
-This kernel is also known as the Szeg\H{o} kernel \cite{Szegok}, twisted by the exponential term $\ee{\int_{z_2}^{z_1} \chi(z;\vec t\,)}$.
+where $\mathbf{c}$ is a non-singular, odd characteristics. \end{definition} We write a subscript ${}_{\cl}$ to distinguish the semiclassical spinor kernel from the one proposed in the second part of the article.
+This kernel was also introduced, in a similar form, in \cite{Kor1,Kor2} for solving Matrix Riemann--Hilbert problems on branched coverings of $\mathbb{CP}^1$.